-Staff should report their concern to the deputy headteacher or Headteacher.
+Staff should report their concern to the Headteacher or Deputy Headteacher.
 If the concern is about the Headteacher or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to the chair of governors or link governor for safeguarding.